 Step 4: Set the Power and Speed

 The power and speed settings differ according to material, thickness, and machine type.
+Each material has a maximum thickness that can be cut effectively; exceeding this can negatively affect the cut surface and overall cut quality.
 Although the manual may provide basic instructions, you will need to research or test your settings to determine which are most appropriate.
+Proper settings help achieve smooth edges and avoid rough edges, ensuring a professional finish.

 However, be careful not to start a fire.
 Note that the more power you use, the more heat it emits, which makes it more likely to start a fire.
 For flammable materials such as paper and plastic, use medium to low heat to avoid an escalation.

 For the speed, you may also experiment with the settings, but be careful about it.
 Thicker materials require slower speed than normal, and slower speed makes deeper cuts.
-Also, each laser type has different wattage settings, so it's almost impossible to generalize your settings.
+High energy density is important for cutting thicker materials efficiently.
+Also, each laser type has different wattage settings, so it’s almost impossible to generalize your settings.
 You may test it out and take note of the settings that best work for each material type for future purposes.

 Step 5: Frequency Settings